JosephTTD/limecode-cipher/README.md

 # limecode-cipher
+A numeric substition cipher implementation using AWS lambdas and nuxt for the frontend

 ## Build Setup
 Note this app won't work on your local if you don't have the environment variables